 This is both cat-friendly, and it also works well with tiny spaces.

-The best thing is you can still keep the shelves and use it for family photos or books after Christmas.
+The best thing is you can still keep these stylish cat shelves and use them for family photos or books after Christmas.

 The idea is to have a hanging shelf in the shape of a Christmas tree and display your décor.

 You can have some ribbons, and even create space for the gifts.

 Since your cat won’t reach it, you can decorate it with some ornaments and some lights.

 You can add some cat toys so that your kitty feels included.

 This is a fantastic idea for music lovers.
 And it’s not crafty at all.
 You only need to find a few ornaments for your guitar and use it as your Christmas tree.

 To make it cat-proof, hang it on the wall and set your gifts below it.
 I know it sounds vague, but I promise it’s very cute once done.

 9. Branched Metal Tree

 The white metal works perfectly with every seasonal décor.
 It’s tiny, so you can put it on top of your table and add a few ornaments.